harsh49/VIC_Irr_Res/README.md

 Fig9: Annual ET change between FREE and MANAGED scenario.
 Fig10: Annual Latent Heat Flux and Sensible Heat Flux change between NATURAL and MANAGED scenario.

-More detail about work is availble in "Roles of irrigation and reservoir operations in modulating terrestrial water and energy budgets in the Indian sub-continental river basins" paper in JGR-Atmosphere.
+More detail is availble in "Roles of irrigation and reservoir operations in modulating terrestrial water and energy budgets in the Indian sub-continental river basins" paper in JGR-Atmosphere.

 Harsh Shah